zaynebmellouli/GrooveGalaxy/REPORT.md

 (_Explain how your team redesigned and extended the solution to meet the security challenge, including key distribution and other security measures._)

 (_Identify communication entities and the messages they exchange with a UML sequence or collaboration diagram._)
+   To meet these new requirements, our team redesigned the solution with specific focus on encryption methods and key management.
+For the quick playback feature, we adopted symmetric key encryption using AES in Counter (CTR) mode, facilitated by the CipherStream library in Java.
+CTR mode was chosen for its ability to decrypt any part of the stream independently, enabling users to start playback from any point without decrypting the entire file.

+   Addressing the family sharing feature, we developed a secure key distribution mechanism.
+Each family unit was assigned a common symmetric key for encrypting shared content.
+To distribute this key securely to each family member, we encrypted the family key using the individual client's unique keys.
+This approach ensured that while all family members could access shared content, the distribution and usage of the family key remained secure and individualized.

 ## 3. Conclusion